miranda-r-evans/holbertonschool-low_level_programming/0x0B-more_malloc_free/README.md

 100-realloc.c - a function that reallocates a memory block using malloc and free

-101-mul.c - a program that multiply two positive numbers
+101-mul.c - a program that multiplies two positive numbers